sathishmscict/JamsMusicPlayer/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-    If you decide to use this codebase in your own app and release it to the general public, you MUST include a copy of this license and attribute the original work back to this project and its author.
-You can do this via an "About" section in your app.